carlosresu/pids-drg-hospital-dashboards/README.md

 - If some hospitals repeatedly fail, check:

-  - The exact spelling of names in `hospitals_new.csv`
+  - The exact spelling of names in `hospitals.csv`
   - That they appear in the Power BI dropdown

 - You can manually edit `failed_hospitals.csv` and rerun.